Florida city to honor 5 bank shooting victims in vigil

 #ReadLocal

+One of the victims was Jessica Montague, 31, mother of three young children and seven stepchildren, who was to celebrate her husband's birthday the day of the shooting.
+Another woman was Ana Pinon-Williams, the mother of three and stepmother of four who had recently begun working at the bank and was planning a family trip to her native Mexico.
-The other two victims identified were a dedicated longtime bank teller and a customer who got married earlier this month.

-Police withheld the fifth victim's name at the family's request in compliance with a new law.
+The other two victims identified were Marisol Lopez, described by friends as a dedicated longtime bank teller.
+The customer who was shot dead was Cynthia Watson, who got married earlier this month.
+Authorities withheld the name of the fifth victim at the family's request in compliance with a new victims' rights law.

+Police said the shooting appeared to be a random act, not part of a robbery, and Xaver had no connection to any of the victims.

+SunTrust spokesman Michael McCoy told media the bank has decided not to reopen the branch that came under attack after hearing from families.
+Instead, it is considering a different use for that space.

 Comments